nrdave/vrc-2020-2021-code/README.md

 in the lib folder under include, contain descriptions of each class and function, while the source files contain documentation about the inner workings of each function.

 Files in the activeDev folder are still being written.
-They are separated so as to exclude them from the PROS hot image, so that they are only included in wired uploads, rather than wireless ones.
+Files outside activeDev are separated so as to exclude them from the PROS hot image, so that they are only included in wired uploads, rather than wireless ones.
 In theory, once a library file is finished (i.e. it has been tested and found to work without issues), there is no reason to include it in the image PROS sends to the V5 Brain in a wireless upload.

 ### PROS Function Files